-This blog post talks about how we migrated from Layer to Firebase and what were the challenges we faced while doing this migration.
+This blog post talks about how we migrated from Layer to Firebase in our existing chat application and what were the challenges we faced during this migration process.
+It will be quite helpful to mobile app developers while migrating the chat mobile apps or any existing apps with chat functionality.
+So, let’s look into the detailed process.

 We had used Layer Android SDK for integrating chat functionality in one of our new-age messaging apps.
 This app has features like real-time 1 – 1 and group chatting, audio messages, recalling messages, Facebook messenger integration, payment gateway and military-grade security.
 The app is about 3-4 years old and is live on play store with a large number of paid users.